Skip to content

 The body is mainly grey-brown with a white face, while the bill is yellow, as the name suggests.

 The male and female look very similar, although the male can be distinguished by his longer bill.
-The yellow-billed pintail feeds mainly on seeds and aquatic vegetation, either by up-ending or dabbling in shallow water.
+The yellow-billed pintail feeds mainly on seeds and aquatic vegetation by up-ending or dabbling in shallow water.
 They also eat insects, small crustaceans, and mollusks.

 They breed during the rainy season, with the female laying up to 8 eggs in a shallow nest.
-The chicks are able to fly short distances within a few weeks of hatching.
+The chicks can fly short distances within a few weeks of hatching.
 The yellow-billed pintail faces few threats in the wild and is not considered endangered.

-However, some of its habitats are threatened by human activities such as pollution, drainage, and deforestation.
+However, human activities such as pollution, drainage, and deforestation threaten some of its habitats.

 KingdomAnimalia